 - Physically inflicting pain or hurt in any way

 - Telling someone what to do

 - Repeatedly pressuring someone to have sex[iii]

 Dating violence is dangerous and many teens do not report it because they are afraid to tell their family and friends what they are experiencing.
 If you suspect that someone you care about is experiencing dating abuse, be a support system to them.
 Listen.
 Do not make judgments.
 Call our free and confidential Hotline at 412-687-8005 for support.
 Our Advocates are available 24/7 and can give you the resources that you need.
-Visit http://www.loveisrespect.org/ for additional information about Teen Dating Violence.
+Visit Love is Respect and How to Identify and Intervene in Teen Dating Violence for additional information.